 “Needy child” allows you, the reader, to conjure up a picture of a bedraggled child, then reach for your credit card.
 If you one day discover that the child who got the benefit was neither hungry nor poorly clothed, you can’t accuse the INGO of actually lying.

 The preschool teacher quoted above had the right idea.
 Yes, there are people in need of various things.
-Genuine “empowerment,” that word so overused by INGOs trying to do the precise opposite, means seeing that in nearly every case, these people have the potential to do many things, and perhaps even everything, for themselves.
+Genuine “empowerment,” that word so overused by Western agencies trying to do the precise opposite, means seeing that in nearly every case, these people have the potential to do many things, and perhaps even everything, for themselves.
 To describe them as “needy” is to deliberately look away from that fact.
-Unicef and the aid industry create an ethos which encourages potential donors to see poorer people as merely a passive receptacle waiting for help.
+UNICEF and the aid industry create a mindset which encourages potential donors to see poorer people as merely a passive receptacle waiting for help.

 It is not only donors whose views are shaped by this attitude.
-Above, I quoted Mauricio L. Miller, whose work at an anti-poverty agency led him to conclude that most such programs had everything backwards.
+At the top, I quoted Mauricio L. Miller, whose work at an anti-poverty agency led him to conclude that most such programs had everything backwards.
 He writes: “Sadly, even the families participating in these programs start to question their own competence as they promote themselves as needy.”

 Notes and Sources: